Who will be on my care team?

 What happens after my evaluation is complete?

 After we have gathered all the anatomic and diagnostic information from the tests, our full team will meet with you to discuss the results.
-TEF/EA cannot be treated before a child is born.
-We will, however, take an active, two-fold approach to managing the condition during your pregnancy.
+Tracheoesophageal fistula and esophageal atresia treatment cannot begin until after the child is born.
+We will, however, take an active, twofold approach to managing the condition during your pregnancy.
 First, we will monitor both mother and baby very carefully during pregnancy, looking for any potential complications that might lead to premature delivery.
-Second, we will try to predict the severity of TEF/EA based on the ultrasound and MRI findings so we can be prepared during and after delivery to optimally care for your infant.
+Second, we will try to predict the severity of tracheoesophageal fistula and esophageal atresia based on the ultrasound and MRI findings so we can be prepared during and after delivery to optimally care for your infant.

 How is tracheoesophageal fistula/esophageal atresia treated after birth?